denkungsart/filmmakers-api/docs/crew-profiles.md

 ]
 ```

 This endpoint retrieves all crew profiles available with the access rights of the API key.
-Most of the time it is scoped to a talent agency.
+Most of the time, it is scoped to a talent agency.

 ### HTTP Request